TosbackCgusBridge-Bot/CGUs-versions/Jobsonthemenu/Privacy Policy.md

 **INFORMATION WE SHARE**

-When you join the Talent Network or apply for a job through the Talent Network, we provide your Personal Information to employer customers.
-Those employer customers may use your information to contact you directly.
+When you join the Talent Network or apply for a job through the Talent Network, we provide your Personal Information to the employer customer who has hired CareerBuilder to create and operate this Talent Network.
+The employer customer may use your information to contact you directly.

-Additionally, when you join the Talent Network or apply for a job through the Talent Network, the information supplied by you becomes part of the CareerBuilder database but also may become part of the employer customer’s database.
+Additionally, when you join the Talent Network or apply for a job through the Talent Network, the information supplied by you is stored by CareerBuilder on a dedicated database on behalf of the employer customer.
+In addition, the information supplied by you also may become part of the employer customer’s database.
 In that instance, the use of such information by the employer customer will be subject to the privacy policy of that company, and CareerBuilder is not responsible for that company’s use of your information.
 CareerBuilder is not responsible for what the hosting/co-branding company, or any third party with whom you may share your Personal Information, subsequently does with your information.
 You should review the privacy policy of the hosting/co-branding company to ensure that you are comfortable with how it intends to use and disclose your information.

-CareerBuilder’s employer customers that purchase the Talent Network will receive reports that contain non-personally identifiable information about their Talent Network.
+The employer customer for whom we operate this Talent Network will receive reports that contain non-personally identifiable information about its Talent Network.
 We also use non-personally identifiable information and certain technical information about your computer and your access of the Talent Network (including your internet protocol address) in order to operate, maintain and manage the Talent Network.

 Additionally, we may combine certain non-personally identifiable aggregate data about our users and use such anonymous aggregate data to prepare reports for our users (typically employers or educators).
 “Aggregate Data” is the demographic information (such as zip code, age, gender, race or ethnicity) and employment information (such as occupation, education and experience) of many individuals that is combined together.
 Aggregate data is used to analyze the characteristics of various populations and does not identify any specific individuals.
 For example, an employer may purchase a report from CareerBuilder that states the number of accountants with at least five years experience that live within a certain geographic area.
 All such reports sold only contain aggregate data which cannot be used to identify any individuals.